EPCRA Section 304

 - Name and telephone number of contact person

-A written follow-up notice must be submitted to the SERC and LEPC as soon as practicable after the release.
-The follow-up notice must update information included in the initial notice and provide information on actual response actions taken and advice regarding medical attention necessary for citizens exposed.
+A follow-up written report must be submitted to the SERC/TERC and LEPC/TEPC as soon as practicable after the release.
+The follow-up written report must update information included in the initial notice and provide information on actual response actions taken and advice regarding medical attention necessary for citizens exposed.

-For more information on emergency release notification requirements, see Emergency Planning and Notification regulation (PDF) (28 pp, 428 K), About PDF).
+For more information on emergency release notification requirements, see: Emergency Release Notification regulation.